The White Orchid: Production

-In addition to investing his own money in the project, LeBorg “produced, casted, directed and co-scripted” the film.
+In addition to investing his own money in the project, LeBorg "produced, casted, directed and co-scripted" the film.
 Gilbert Warrenton served as the cinematographer.
-The White Orchid was shot largely in Mexico “under difficult circumstances.”
+The White Orchid was shot largely in Mexico "under difficult circumstances."

-According to LeBorg, his film suffered from United Artist’s concurrent production of the Mexico-themed adventure Vera Cruz (1954), starring Gary Cooper and Burt Lancaster—a $3 million investment, compared to The White Orchid’s $175,000.
+According to LeBorg, his film suffered from United Artist's concurrent production of the Mexico-themed adventure Vera Cruz (1954), starring Gary Cooper and Burt Lancaster—a $3 million investment, compared to The White Orchids $175,000.
 LeBorg broke even on his project.